 Sometimes the simplest of experiments yield amazing results.
 That couldn’t be more true than with these beautiful little summer fruit tarts.

-There was some leftover cookie dough in the fridge that had been there for a couple of days and I honestly thought of tossing it in the trash but as everybody knows, I hate to throw out anything.
+There was some leftover cookie dough in the fridge that had been there for a couple of days.
+I honestly thought of tossing it in the trash but as everybody knows, I hate to throw out anything.

-I didn’t expect much to be honest, thinking the juicy fruit might drown the cookie dough completely and I’d be left with a soggy mess that would still end up in the garbage bin.
+I didn’t expect much to be honest, thinking the juicy fruit might drown the cookie dough completely.
+Then I’d be left with a soggy mess that would still end up in the garbage bin.

-Still, nothing ventured, nothing gained and the trash bin was the cookie dough’s initial destination anyway, so no big deal anyway, I thought.
+Still, nothing ventured, nothing gained.
+The trash bin was the cookie dough’s initial destination in the first place, so no big deal anyway, I thought.

 Wow!
 These little tarts are amazing.
 I only made three and everyone in the house insisted on sampling each one!
 They were all absolutely delicious!

-This particular cookie dough held up perfectly, providing a crispy edged buttery vanilla pastry that didn’t crumble into a million pieces but wasn’t too soft to hold its own shape either.
+This particular cookie dough held up perfectly.
+It provided a crispy edged buttery vanilla pastry that didn’t crumble into a million pieces but wasn’t too soft to hold its own shape either.
 They were perfect!